Close Menu

 • Be a U.S. citizen, permanent resident or foreign national with a visa permitting permanent residence in the United States.

-• Must not have been previously accepted to an accredited medical school.
+• Not have been previously accepted to an accredited medical school.

-• Must not be currently enrolled in medical school.
+• Not be currently enrolled in medical school.

 In addition, students are expected to meet the responsibility of the program fees which include tuition fees and living expenses.
 Financial assistance is available through FAFSA, Creighton University Monthly Electronic Payment Plan and Alternative Loans.
 Eligibility applies with the Monthly Electronic Payment Plan.